john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

 # Basic Python Syntax

 You gotta start somewhere.
-Let's try some simple commands.
+Let's try some simple examples.
 To follow along, start the Python interpreter by typing `python` on the commandline:

     ~$ python